biosustain/Maud/docs/usage/inputting.rst

-This file tells Maud that a file representing a kinetic model can be found at the relative path `kinetic_model.toml`, and that information about priors and experiments are at `priors.csv` and `experiments.csv` respectively.
+This file tells Maud that a file representing a kinetic model can be found at the relative path :code:`kinetic_model.toml`, and that information about priors and experiments are at :code:`priors.csv` and :code:`experiments.csv` respectively.

-The line `likelihood = true` tells Maud to take into account the measurements in `experiments.csv`: in other words, **not** to run in priors-only mode.
+The line :code:`likelihood = true` tells Maud to take into account the measurements in :code:`experiments.csv`: in other words, **not** to run in priors-only mode.

 When Maud samples with this input, it will create 4 MCMC chains, each with 200 warmup and 200 sampling iterations, which will all be saved in the output csv